PhD Supervision

 • Structured meeting notes; clear milestones; documented decisions.

-• Version control for all analyses; pre-registration and open materials where feasible.
+• Version control for statistical analyses; pre-registration and open materials where feasible.

 • Communication preferences: concise emails; code + Issues/PRs for technical discussions.